Yumeo0/ps-runner/README.md

 ## 📌 Getting Started

-1. Open **PowerShell** in the directory where you want your private servers to be stored.
+1. Open an **Administrator PowerShell** in the directory where you want your private servers to be stored.
 2. Run the following command:

    ```powershell